 - STABLE (Newborn Transport)

-In addition to these requirements, they are trained in all aspects of mother-baby care including labor, delivery, postpartum, breastfeeding and newborn care.
+In addition to these requirements, our Nurses are trained in all aspects of mother-baby care including labor, delivery, postpartum, breastfeeding and newborn care.
 We provide professional nursing care with a personal touch in a relaxed, home-like environment!

 Shaken Baby Syndrome (also known as Abusive Head Trauma)